-5.2 Back in Black
+6.3 Zawahiri: Back in Black

-Claiming that there was a chroma-key background is not the same as actually seeing it.
-On 22-Jan-2007, the SITE Institute (www.siteinstitute.org) - an organization that tracks terrorist activities - announced that they had intercepted an Al Qaeda video before it had been publicly released; SITE released it.
-Three days later, As-Sahab also released the video.
+Claiming that there is a chroma-key background is not the same as actually seeing it.
+On 22-Jan-2007, SITE49 - an organization that tracks terrorist activities - announced that they had intercepted an Al Qaeda video before it had been publicly released; SITE released it.
+Three days later, As-Sahab also released the video.50

-The video (Figure 28) shows al Zawahiri in front of a black curtain.
+The video (Figure 34) shows al Zawahiri in front of a black curtain.
 The curtain is not properly centered in the camera's view - there is a wedge of real background in the top-right corner.
 Changing the brightness of the image shows that the curtain is draped from a bar.
 While this could be a plain black fabric, the coloring appears to have a uniform hue.
 The fabric could be a type of chroma-key background called a "chroma-key sheet".
 Normally chroma-key backgrounds are mounted to reduce folds that could cause uneven lighting.
-However, a chroma-key sheet is suspended from a metal frame (Figure 29) and may show suspension folds.
+However, a chroma-key sheet is suspended from a metal frame51 (Figure 35) and may show suspension folds.

-Figure 28.
+Figure 34.
 Frame from the 25-Jan-2005 As-Sahab video (left) and color enhanced (right).

-Figure 29.
+Figure 35.
 A chroma-key sheet.